Thubs/School/README.md

 ### Computer Program

-A collection of instructions that tell a computer to perform a specifi task.
+A collection of instructions that tell a computer to perform a specific task.

 ### Hardware